LintDAO/pricelint/README.md

 X begins optimizing model parameters to improve accuracy and shares the configuration on the platform market to earn referral commissions.

-**Trader Y** pays to subscribe to X's prediction data stream to optimize high-frequency trading strategies.
+**Trader Y** pays for a subscription to aggregated forecast data streams to optimize his high-frequency trading strategy.

 ## 🛠️ Technical Architecture